ataul-ui/analysis-for-smart-warehouse/README.md

+ooooooh I can use nvidia omniverse for synthetic data generation for this project, and then all the ml stuff I learned will be used without changing any of the ml parts.
+No need for dataops and scripts then. https://medium.com/@nvidiaomniverse/from-virtual-to-reality-how-synthetic-data-will-train-smarter-robots-for-industrial-applications-0c4b744d4ae0

 I can do something with prometheus using the time series knowledge I learned here, and use grafana instead of manually writing promql queries